 The Lodge is always a hub of activity at Camp Elim.
 Inside is the kitchen, the dining room, staff offices, and the game room.
-It can also house up to 36 campers and counselors.
+The north end of this building (Lodge North) consists of dorm-style housing to lodge up to 36 campers and counselors.

 The Lodge is one of the oldest buildings at Camp Elim.
-Originally built in 1942, it is one of the few buildings purchased in 1960 that still stands today.
+Originally built in 1942 as a part of the Civilian Conservation Corps program, it is one of the four buildings originally purchased at the founding of Camp Elim in 1960.
 It has seen many renovations over the years, including digging a basement beneath the Lodge in 1970, and refinishing the exterior in 2014.

 In 2017, the Dining Room was expanded by renovating the Lodge South bedrooms.